top of page

 Status of the Bill

 HB8 was passed by the House on June 21, 2023.
 It was introduced in the Senate on September 12, 2023.
 It was assigned to the Senate Education Committee on September 13, 2023.
 The last hearing on HB8 was held held in the Senate on June 26, 2024.
 While the bill was updated (not improved), it was not voted on and remains in committee.
-Commentators feel that this signals that the bill will not be taken up again until the fall.
+Commentators have suggested that HB8 may move quickly in the L-Duck session.

 Take Action